Ashok0/EnderalVREssentials/README.md

 12. Launch Mod Organizer 2.
 Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM).
-Most MCM settings can be left as default but the following changes are required:
+Most MCM settings can be left as default but the following changes are recommended:
 * VRIK MCM:
 1. Disable "Adjust Held Weapons Position".
 (Fixes scoped bows)
 2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible" (Prevents your bow from clipping into the edge of your FOV when crouching in real life)

+* Spell Wheel VR MCM:
+1. Select Advanced > Set "Slow Time Scale" to 5.
+(Enables slow motion when selecting items from the spell wheel)

 # YOU'RE ALL DONE!
 ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
 ALL STEPS BEYOND THIS POINT ARE OPTIONAL.